Sunday, November 22, 2015

 Another strong cut from the collection is the immensely soulful cover of Bobbie Gentry's “He Made a Woman Out of Me,” featuring an earthy vocal performance from guest vocalist Alecia Chakour.

 “The New Reel” has a cool filmic vibe, and the percolating “Pocket Change” features some fantastic drumming from Adam Deitch.
-Also, Neal Evans’ keyboard work is top-notch here.
+Also, Neal Evans’s keyboard work here is topflight.

 “Sounds Like a Party” is a fun, raucous dance jam.
 Deitch holds the groove down with a phat, booty-shakin’ beat, and Erick “Jesus” Coomes serves up an irresistible bassline; the track also features a splendid vocal performance from Nigel Hall.
 The groove has some vintage old-school flavor, giving a nod to rowdy party tracks from the ‘70s.